kpoeppel/pytorch_probgraph/README.md

 The documentation can then be found inside the _build sub-directory.

 ## Examples
-There are some example models, as well as an evaluation script in the `examples` folder.
+There are some example models, as well as an evaluation script using the EMNIST dataset in the `examples` folder.

 ## License
 This library is distributed in a ... license.

+## Setup
+The library is accessible via the PyPi repository and can be install by: pip install pytorch_probgraph

 ## References
 Ian Goodfellow and Yoshua Bengio and Aaron Courville,